neverlocal/blog/_posts/2024-06-12-obfuscating-quantum-circuits-zx.md

 categories: ZX-calculus obfuscation cryptography
 excerpt: This is all conjectures for now, but nice conjectures nevertheless!
 usemathjax: true
-thanks: I want to thank Stefano Gogioso and Richie Yeung, which are actively working to figure out this stuff.
+thanks: I want to thank Stefano Gogioso and Richie Yeung, who are actively working to figure out this stuff.
+Pictures of the confusion process by Stefano Gogioso.
 asset_path: /assetsPosts/2024-06-12-obfuscating-quantum-circuits-zx
 ---